Actindo-AG/Documentation/Payments/UserInterface/05a_ListCancellationsChargebacks.md

 **Cancellations and chargebacks "Cancel ID"**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-    Click this button to close the *Cancel ID* view and return to the list of cancellation and chargeback transactions.
+    Click this button to close the *Cancel "Cancel ID"* view and return to the list of cancellation and chargeback transactions.